Adelaice7/color-match-api/README.md

 to achieve the best, natural looking grays.
 The implementation for this is in `ColorProximity`.

-In the current state, I think this has an O(n) Big O annotation but it could be improved by also implementing multi-threaded, more scalable options here.
+In the current state, I think this has an O(n) Big O annotation, but it could be improved by also implementing multi-threaded, more scalable options here.
 Because of the pay-per-use nature of Google Vision API, I was not able to test this on very large sets of data, apart from the provided product catalog.

+Another idea for improving this algorithm is indexing the database by the dominant color stored.
+I tried indexing the ID values, however.

-#### Other comments
+### Other comments

 Upon using the Google Vision API on all records in the database, I have come up with 133 skipped items because of the lack of a working image path, and it took overall 5m 13s 128ms.
 This needs improving, but I think